mirego/ekiden/host/README.md

 ### Copy Files

 Still from your local machine, copy a few files from this repository.
 The `domain.crt` file is the certificate required to access the VM registry.
 The `.env` contains secrets for the runner (see `.env.example` for a template).
 An ssh key is also installed on the host to facilitate the connection to the VM.

-Those values can all be found in 1Password’s `Shared - GitHub Actions SHR` vault.

 ```
 $ scp .zshrc admin@<HOST_IP>